HydroComplexity/GCSFlow/README.md

 make build
 make
 ```
-<small>See or edit Makefile to get or change the executable file for the GCSFlow model
+See or edit Makefile to get or change the executable file for the GCSFlow model
-Note: NetCDF library and GPUs with computability 2.0 or greater are required to compile the code.</small>
+Note: NetCDF library and GPUs with computability 2.0 or greater are required to compile the code.

 ### Run
 ```
-cd Example_folder
+cd bin
-./executable ../path_to_config/config_file.cfg
+./gcsflow ../path_to_config/config_file.cfg
 ```